GeorgeCiesinski/image-filters/README.md

 - George Ciesinski: solo programmer on this project

 ## License

 MIT License (see LICENSE for more information)

 ## Acknowledgments

-- Koko: My mentor who continues to introduce me to best practice for Python development with each new project I write
+- Daniel Koko: My mentor who continues to introduce me to best practice for Python development with each new project I write

 & Tutorials: